donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 **2. Punctuation Insertion**
 The GPT-2 model, trained on formatted medical abstracts, introduced punctuation that wasn't present in the spoken audio.
 This created a stylistic mismatch between transcribed speech and formal written medical language.

-**3. Premature Sequence Terminations**
+**3. Premature Termination and Incomplete Transcripts**
-Higher λ values (increased language model influence) combined with beam search decoding led to premature sequence terminations.
-This appeared most frequently when the language model assigned high probability to end-of-sequence tokens based on perceived semantic completeness, even when the audio continued.
+When λ (the LM weight) was set too high, beam search decoding often produced incomplete transcripts.
+Chorowski & Jaitly (2016) reported that external LMs can cause seq2seq systems to skip words or drop parts of an utterance during decoding, unless a coverage term is added to the beam search criterion [(Chorowski & Jaitly, 2016)](https://arxiv.org/pdf/1612.02695).
+In our experiments, higher λ coupled with wide beam searches similarly led to premature terminations, with the LM assigning high probability to end-of-sequence tokens once a transcript appeared semantically complete, even while audio continued.

 ### Domain-Specific Improvements